top of page

 League Matches

 League matches are the main activity of the club.
 We are currently in five local leagues.
 They are all mixed leagues so men and women play together in the same team.
+Matches are play on Monday, Tuesday, Wednesday and Saturday afternoons and Wednesday evenings.
 It is recommended that you try to get into the teams as soon as you have mastered the basics of the game.
 Let’s say you practise twice a week for a few weeks; you should then put your name down and try getting into one of the teams.
 You may be asked to play sooner if we are short of players.
-Information about selection criteria is given in the FAQ section.
 A match fee of £1 is charged.

 Friendly games